 - INR 2001 Introduction to International Relations (or its equivalent)

 - POT 2002 Introduction to Political Theory

 These courses do not count toward the 30 credits of upper division work required for the major.

 Requirements for a Major

-- Breadth Requirement (12 credits): This is designed to acquaint all majors with the four general fields of Political Science.
-One three semester hour course must be taken in each of the following subfields, for a total of 12 semester hours.
-These courses may not include special topics courses, independent study, or internship.
+- Breadth Requirement (8 courses/24 credits): This is designed to acquaint all majors with the four general fields of Political Science.
+Two three-credit hour courses must be taken in each of the following subfields, for a total of 24 credits.
+These courses may not include independent studies, internships, or POS 4784 Analytical Writing in Political Science.

-- Political Science Electives Requirement (18 credits): Six upper division courses with POS, CPO, INR, or POT prefixes, for a total of 18 credits.
-No more than 6 credits in independent study and/or internship can be applied toward the Political Science Electives Requirement.
+- Political Science Electives Requirement (2 courses/6 credits): Two additional courses 3000/4000 level with any departmental prefix (CPO, INR, POS, or POT).
+A maximum of 6 credits Internship, Independent Study, and/or POS 4784 can be applied towards the Political Science Electives Requirement.